PHILLIP PSUTKA - Co-Founder

 Instagram: @articusproductions

-NATASHA GARCIA - Apprentice Instructor
+NATASHA GARCIA - Director, Owner, & Instructor

 As a child, Natasha took ballet and jazz classes and has always enjoyed expressing herself through movement.
 She was first introduced to circus during an exchange in Quebec where she had the opportunity to participate in a circus workshop, trying different skills like juggling, riding a unicycle, and simple acrobatics.
 Upon returning to Waterloo region to continue her university studies in 2018, she came across aerial silks classes and couldn't pass up such an incredible opportunity.
 She immediately fell in love with the art and challenge of it and has been taking classes ever since.